michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-26-everything-you-wanted-to-know-about-quicksort.md

   - article is a serie of posts
   - quick note is just smaller blog post that i do spend only 30 min weekly to work on
   - https://bsn.io/2017/01/public-drafts-with-a-github-pages-blog
+- Rename the series to - `Journey to the heart of .NET sorting`

 Hey welcome to my new serie about `Sorting` and `.NET Internals`.
 It has started as a simple question `Hey, I wonder how Quicksort is implemented in .NET?`.
 I was planning to release one blog post, wrap up quickly and jump to another idea.
 But when I started the journey I just couldn't stop asking question `why` and wanted to learn more.
 You cant think of this serie as a `journey log`.
 Me going trhough the code startign at `List.Sort()` function to `IntroSort` algorithm, documenting my observations and finding answers to the questions along the way.